-- 7.1 Demonstrate the use of a problem solving strategy to include multiple representations of the situation, organization of the information, and algebraic representation of rational equations - 7.2 Graph rational functions using the graphing calculator to identify and interpret the y-intercept values and domain in terms of the problem - 7.3 Multiply and divide rational expressions - 7.4 Add and subtract rational expressions - ·7.5 Solve rational equations
+1. Demonstrate the use of a problem solving strategy to include multiple representations of the situation, organization of the information, and algebraic representation of rational equations.

+2. Identify the domain of a rational expression.

+3. Multiply and divide rational expressions.

+4. Add and subtract rational expressions.

+5. Solve basic rational equations.

-State prerequisites: Take one set: Set 1: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050 and DMA 060; Set 2: DMA 040, DMA 050, DMA 060, and MAT 060; Set 3: DMA 060, MAT 060, and MAT 070; Set 4: DMA 010, DMA 020, DMA 030, DMA 060, and MAT 070.
+State prerequisites: Take one set: Set 1: DMA-010, DMA-020, DMA-030, DMA-040, DMA-050 and DMA-060; Set 2: DMA-040, DMA-050, DMA-060, and MAT-060; Set 3: DMA-060, MAT-060, and MAT-070; Set 4: DMA-010, DMA-020, DMA-030, DMA-060, and MAT-070.
 National ID (CIP) 32.0104 Developmental/Remedial Mathematics.

-DMA 080 Radical Express/Equations
+DMA-080 Radical Express/Equations

-This course provides a conceptual study of the manipulation of radicals and the application of radical equations to real-world problems.
-Topics include simplifying and performing operations with radical expressions and rational exponents, solving equations, and determining the reasonableness of an answer.
+This course provides a study of problems involving algebraic representations of the manipulation of radical expressions and the application of radical equations.
+Topics include simplifying and performing operations with radical expressions and rational exponents, solving radical equations, and determining the reasonableness of a solution.
 Upon completion, students should be able to find algebraic solutions to contextual problems with radical applications.
 (FA and SP).